DEFRA/waste-tracking-service/docs/api-landing-page.md

 To develop using the Receipt of Waste API, you must:

-- Be familiar with HTTP, RESTful services and JSON and OAuth
+- Be familiar with HTTP, RESTful services and JSON and OAuth.
 - Have received your client id and secret.
 These will be sent to the developer after signing up for Private Beta.
 - Be familiar with the API's [terms of service](api-terms-of-service.md).